Treating Canadian Hemlock for Hemlock Wooly Adelgid

 Safari Basal Bark Spray: Safari is applied as a basal bark spray.
 The insecticide is sprayed on the bark of the tree from ground level up to 5 feet above ground level.
 The insecticide is absorbed through the bark and into the tree.
 The active ingredient used is dinotefuran, Product name is Safari 20SG.
 Safari 20SG is a restricted use insecticide and can only be applied by a licensed certified pesticide appplicator.
 Dinotefuran is very mobile inside of the tree, it will be absorbed through the bark of the tree and be transported within the tree up into the canopy and distributed to all parts of the tree, where it protects the foliage from HWA.
 Research has demonstrated that control begins a couple weeks after application and can last for 8 to 12 months.
 Dinotefuran gives very quick and effective control of HWA.
 Elimination of the HWA population after treatment may delay recolonization for a longer period of time, but monitoring should be used to verify this.

 Dinotefuran gives fast effective control of HWA and is quick and easy to apply to infested trees.
 This is important for heavily infested trees and old trees that need immediate protection.
-The limitation of dinotefuron is that it is expensive to use and control is limited to about 1 year from date of treatment so reapplication needs to be done every year or so.
+The limitation of dinotefuron is that it is expensive to use and control is limited to about 1 year from date of treatment so reapplication needs to be done every year or every other year.

 Imidacloprid Basal Bark Spray: The active ingredient used is Imidacloprid.
 Imidacloprid is a restricted use insecticide and can only be applied by a licensed certified pesticide appplicator.
 The insecticide is sprayed on the bark of the tree from ground level up to 5 feet above ground level.
 The insecticide is absorbed through the bark and into the tree and then moves slowly through the phloem of the tree to the foliage.
 It may take from a couple of months to a year or more for the active ingredient to move up to the foliage.
 But once the imidaclopid is in the foliage it will provide long term control of HWA.
 Control is estimated to last from five to seven years.